Welcome to the Marine Animal Disease Lab!

 Postdoctoral Position open

 The MADL currently has an opening for a postdoctoral position in marine genomics.
 The incumbent will be expected to contribute to ongoing and projected research on physiological and adaptive responses of marine invertebrates to pathological and environmental stress.
 Ongoing research uses a wide range of high-throughput technologies (RNASeq, RADSeq, bsRADSeq, proteomics, etc.) to characterize molecular processes and features associated with shellfish (clams, oysters, mussels) resilience to ocean acidification (and other environmental stressors) and resistance to infectious diseases.
 Other ongoing research includes the use of high-throughput transcriptomic methods to unravel molecular mechanisms underlying food uptake and selection in bivalves.
-For more information please contact Bassem Allam.
+For more information about the position and how to apply, please contact Bassem Allam or visit this site.

 The MADL is a dynamic lab and research currently underway spans from shellfish ecology and ecophysiology to pathology and immunology and employs a wide range of techniques and approaches (high-throughput sequencing, reverse genetics, flow cytometry).
 There are often openings for different types of positions ranging from post-doctoral positions to high school internships.
 We expect hiring 2 graduate students in fall 2019 to work on shellfish physiology and genomics.
 Please contact Bassem Allam for more information.